Clothoid helices obtained via the Lie-Darboux method: Abstract

 \section{Abstract}

-The clothoid helices that have both curvature and torsion directly proportional to the arclength are obtained via the Lie-Darboux method and studied in some detail.
-Shifted counterparts are also introduced and presented in the same approach.
+The clothoid helices that have both curvature and torsion directly proportional to the arclength are obtained via the Lie-Darboux method and analyzed in some detail.
+Shifted counterparts are also introduced and studied within the same framework.